Water Is Coming Out Of My Backflow Preventer – How To Fix

 Why is water coming out of my backflow preventer?

-Some water will come out of your backflow preventer when it is first installed but once the pressure is created on both sides of the valve it will only allow water to flow one way.
+Some water will come out of your backflow preventer when you install it, but once the pressure is created on both sides of the valve, it will only allow water to flow one way.

 Can a backflow preventer go bad?